• A

 • Johnson, K. (2011).
 Acoustic and auditory phonetics.
 3rd Edition.
 Wiley-Blackwell.

-Additional readings will be recommended throughout the course.
+Additional readings will be provided throughout the course.

-Recommended readings for students who have little prior knowledge in phonetics:
+Recommended readings for students who have limited knowledge in phonetics:

 • Cruttenden, A. (2014).
 Gimson's pronunciation of English.
 8th Edition.
 Routledge.